-Prior to exporting, U.S. manufacturers must consider certification for the EU market.
-Certification is about conformity assessment in order to declare compliance with EU regulatory requirements.
+Prior to exporting, U.S. manufacturers have to consider certification for the EU market.
+Certification is about conformity assessment (testing and certification) in order to declare compliance with EU regulatory requirements.
 For the majority of exported products, compliance is visibly testified by the use of CE marking.
 Use of standards is part of the process.

-Bearing in mind that testing and certification for the U.S. market is not enough to export to the EU, manufacturers will need to start from scratch in order to determine what it takes to comply with EU requirements.
-Since EU legislation harmonizes mandatory requirements for product safety throughout the European Union, a manufacturer only needs to go through the process once and can then export to all 28 EU member states.
+Bearing in mind that testing and certification for the U.S. market are not sufficient for exporting to the EU, manufacturers will need to start from scratch in order to determine what it takes to comply with EU requirements.
+Since EU legislation harmonizes mandatory requirements for product safety throughout the European Union, a manufacturer only needs to go through the process once and can then export to all 27 EU member states.
 With appropriate certification, goods travel freely within the borders of the Single Market.

 Where to start?
 That is where we come into the picture: The Standards Team (Attaché and Specialist) at CSEU offer guidance on the road to regulatory compliance.
 As a first step, we recommend the websites listed below for an introduction to the range of legislation and standards that may be applicable to your product(s).
 Contact us for in-depth counseling on EU standards, product testing, and certification requirements.

 CE Marking Step-by-Step